tokio-rs/website/content/docs/going-deeper/frames.md

 a `Stream` and a `Sink`.
 Thus, you can receive frames from it and send frames to it.

-You can create a `Framed` struct using any type that implement the `AsyncRead` and `AsyncWrite` traits using the `AsyncRead::framed` method.
+You can create a `Framed` struct using any type that implements the `AsyncRead` and `AsyncWrite` traits using the `AsyncRead::framed` method.

 ```rust